shitanshubhushan/aideml/README.md

 **NOTE:** Would need to update paths accordingly cause in MLAB the workspace was in /env but here the workspace will be like /exp_name and that will have the /input folder which will have all the env files.

+You might also need to remove the import dotenv() part

 #######################################################################################

 <h1 align="center">AIDE: The Machine Learning Engineer Agent</h1>